Synonyms: MCI-186, Radicava®, Radicut®, MT-1186, FAB122

-Mitsubishi Tanabe Pharma is developing an oral edaravone formulation under the name MT-1186.
-In 2019-2020, MT-1186 completed safety and bioequivalence studies in Japan (Shimizu et al., 2021; Shimizu et al., 2021).
+Mitsubishi Tanabe Pharma has developed an oral edaravone formulation under the name MT-1186.
+In 2019-2020, MT-1186 completed safety and bioequivalence studies in Japan (Shimizu et al., 2021; Shimizu et al., 2021, Shimiziu et al., 2022).
 In November 2019, the company began an open-label safety study in 150 ALS patients in North America, Europe, and Japan.
 Participants, who must be living and functioning independently, will take the drug in the same four-week on-off cycles as the infused drug, for up to 48 weeks.
 The primary outcome is adverse events, with secondary outcomes to be changes in ALSFRS-R and time to death.
-The trial ultimately enrolled 185 patients and was completed in October 2021.
+The trial ultimately enrolled 185 patients, was completed in October 2021, and was reported to have shown good tolerability (Genge et al., 2022).
 The company added a 96-week extension that will run through September 2023.

-Edaravone is also being trialed in ischemic stroke, intracerebral hemorrhage, and alcohol-induced brain injury.
+Edaravone is also being trialed in ischemic stroke, intracerebral hemorrhage, alcohol-induced brain injury, and optic neuritis.
 It appears to improve outcomes after ischemic stroke in trials in certain countries in Asia (Chen et al., 2021; Xu et al., 2021).
 A nanoparticle formulation reduced inflammation and improved neurological function after surgery for cerebral hemorrhage in Chinese patients (Dang et al., 2021).

 - Yoshino H, Kimura A. Investigation of the therapeutic effects of edaravone, a free radical scavenger, on amyotrophic lateral sclerosis (Phase II study).
 Amyotroph Lateral Scler.
 2006 Dec;7(4):241-5.
 PubMed.